Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space: Models

 With this qualitative demonstration in mind, the quantitative level of the degeneracy breaking is limited on linear scales.
 As an example, $b_{\rm L}$ is usually larger than 1 in Eq.~(\ref{eq:P_kSZ_lin}) and $f\mu^2$ is always smaller than 1, the term $\propto b_{\rm L}f\tauT$ thus dominates the linear power spectrum and diminishes the level of the degeneracy breaking on linear scales.
 This situation is better illustrated on the top panel of Fig.~\ref{fig:derivative}, where we plot the absolute values of the derivatives $\partial P^{\ell=1,3}_{\rm kSZ}/\partial(f,\tauT)$ of the linear model.
 We see that the ways in which the linear $P^{\ell=1,3}_{\rm kSZ}$ are sensitive to $f$ and $\tauT$ are quite similar to each other at all scales, demonstrating the difficulty of the degeneracy breaking on linear scales, or if we wrongly apply the linear model on non-linear scales.

-By the same argument, we notice that the linear bias $b_L$ is also degenerated with $f$ and $\tauT$ in Eq.~(\ref{eq:P_kSZ_lin}).
-Although this degeneracy can be broken in a similar way, we focus on the degeneracy between $\tauT$ and $f$ in this work, and assume an {\it a prior} known bias term directly measured from simulations.
-Furthermore, we assume a unity velocity bias $b_v\equiv P_{\delta\theta}/P_{\delta\delta}=1$ in this work~\cite{Zheng14b,Junde18vb}, where $\theta\equiv-\nabla\cdot\bfk/afH$.
+By the same argument, we notice that the linear bias $b_1$ is also degenerated with $f$ and $\tauT$ in Eq.~(\ref{eq:P_kSZ_lin}). {This degeneracy also holds true at non-linear scales, as we can see in the next section.
+Observational determination of the density bias requires extra observational data such as galaxy clustering and weak lensing.
+In the following discussions, we will first assume an {\it a priori} known bias term directly measured from simulations, which enables us to focus on the degeneracy breaking between $\tauT$ and $f$.
+Then we will incorporate two non-linear bias parameters in the MCMC fitting, and discuss how the non-linear bias term weakens the parameter breaking in a kSZ data analysis alone.} Furthermore, we assume a unity velocity bias $b_v\equiv P_{\delta\theta}/P_{\delta\delta}=1$ in this work~\citep{Zheng14b,Junde18vb}, where $\theta\equiv-\nabla\cdot\bfv/afH$.